devrimdemiroz/opentelemetry-browser/README.md

 mvn build
 ./mvnw spring-boot:run
 ```
-Opens a browser containing instructions how to start/stop a trace
+Should opens a browser containing instructions how to start/stop a tracing.

 ---
 ## Long start ( The kubic way )